 Since childhood, I have been making art.
-I even have a degree in it ( BFA from SUNY Purchase).
+I even have a degree in it (a BFA from SUNY Purchase).

-Most recently, I have returned to painting.
-After some bad dates, I have made friends with acrylics and have set to work painting the things around me.
+Alhough I have embraced other media, I have recently returned to my first love, painting, and have set to work painting the things around me.
 That includes chickens.

-It seemed logical to take chickens to the fair.
-“At the Spa” won a blue ribbon at the 2016 Stanwood/Camano Fair and at the Evergreen State Fair in Monroe, where “Minerva Louise’ got a giant purple ribbon for Best in Show!
+It seemed logical to take my new chickens to the fair.
+“At the Spa” won a blue ribbon at the 2016 Stanwood/Camano Fair and at the Evergreen State Fair in Monroe, where “Minerva Louise’ made her debut and got a giant purple ribbon for Best in Show!

 I also did a demo day at the Fair, where I painted on site — the subject was a 4-H rooster from the chicken division.
 It was fun to have people stopping by my “studio” as I worked, and I was pleased with the result.